 Obviously the disconnect, or in some cases all-out war, between sales and marketing is nothing new.
 Successful companies, though, have made greater sales/marketing integration a priority.
 For the rest, their level of future success depends on whether a peaceful resolution can be reached – sooner, rather than later.

-Enter: digital transformation.
+Enter digital transformation.
 The recent proliferation of new technology has created a tremendous wake, leaving less integrated companies swimming in deep water.
 In order to help potential customers find a specific company’s shoreline, after sailing the high-seas of web-research, it will require a coordinated, team effort.
-Sales needs to slide up the funnel and marketing needs to slide down.
+Sales need to slide up the funnel and marketing needs to slide down.
 However, this level of interaction currently eludes many companies.
 Why?
 Unfortunately, this is a complex problem, with many moving parts.
 Here are a few of those challenges and some insights into how to address them.

 “89.1 percent of companies that aligned sales and marketing lead generation efforts reported measurable increases in the number of leads that converted to opportunities.”
 It’s also been found by the Aberdeen Group that alignment between sales and marketing can “achieve an average 32 percent annual revenue growth over the previous year compared to an average 7 percent decline for their less well-aligned competitors.” – John Rampton